wlads/reefpoints/source/posts/2014-06-23-goodbye-heroku.md

 price?
 (Heroku resells AWS) To my knowledge **zero**.
 So everytime Amazon reduces EC2 pricing Heroku just pockets the difference and gives a "fuck you very much!" to all of its customers.

+## Fixes for All

+The major downside to hosted devops is that when something goes wrong that effects everyone you usually have to wait until they make the fix for **everyone** before your app comes back up.
+What should probably be a 5 minute downtime *at most* turns into a 30 minute downtime **at least**.

 ## Buildpacks